Columbus, Ohio: Fairs and festivals

-The Juneteenth Ohio Festival is held each year at Franklin Park on Father's Day weekend.
-Started by Mustafaa Shabazz, Juneteenth Ohio is one of the largest African American festivals in the United States, including three full days of music, food, dance and entertainment by local and national recording artists.
-The festival holds a Father's Day celebration, honoring local fathers.

 Around the Fourth of July, Columbus hosts Red, White & Boom! on the Scioto riverfront downtown, attracting crowds of over 500,000 people and featuring the largest fireworks display in Ohio.
-The Doo Dah Parade is also held at this time.

-During Memorial Day Weekend, the Asian Festival is held in Franklin Park.
-Hundreds of restaurants, vendors and companies open up booths, and traditional music is played, martial arts are performed and cultural exhibits are set up.

-The Jazz & Rib Fest is a free downtown event held each July, featuring jazz artists like Randy Weston, D. Bohannon Clark and Wayne Shorter, along with rib vendors from around the country.

 The Short North is host to the monthly Gallery Hop, which attracts hundreds to the neighborhood's art galleries (which all open their doors to the public until late at night) and street musicians.
 The Hilltop Bean Dinner is an annual event held on Columbus's West Side that celebrates the city's Civil War heritage near the historic Camp Chase Cemetery.
 At the end of September, German Village throws an annual Oktoberfest celebration that features German food, beer, music and crafts.

-The Short North also hosts HighBall Halloween and Masquerade on High, a fashion show and street parade that closes down High Street.
-In 2011, in its fourth year, HighBall Halloween gained notoriety as it accepted its first Expy award.
-HighBall Halloween has much to offer for those interested in fashion and the performing and visual arts, or for those who want to celebrate Halloween with food and drinks from all around the city.
-Each year, the event is put on with a different theme.

 Columbus also hosts many conventions in the Greater Columbus Convention Center, a large convention center on the north edge of downtown.
 Completed in 1993, the 1.8 e6sqft convention center was designed by architect Peter Eisenman, who also designed the Wexner Center.

 Shopping

 Both of the metropolitan area's major shopping centers are located in Columbus: Easton Town Center and Polaris Fashion Place.

 Developer Richard E. Jacobs built the area's first three major shopping malls in the 1960s: Westland, Northland and Eastland.
-Of these, only Eastland remains in operation.
 Near Northland Mall was The Continent, an open-air mall in the Northland area, mostly vacant and pending redevelopment.
 Columbus City Center was built downtown in 1988, alongside the first location of Lazarus; this mall closed in 2009 and was demolished in 2011.
 Easton Town Center was built in 1999 and Polaris Fashion Place in 2001.